-At the Poetic Places launch event David Cooper gave a good introduction to the topic, starting with Willam Sharp’s 1904 Literary geography (review), referring everyone to De Certeau and subdividing #litgeogs into inter alia mapping a text, big data across a corpus, deep mapping and (broadly) field trips, including Mapping Bristol and just going for a walk.
+At the Poetic Places launch event David Cooper gave a good introduction to the topic, starting with Willam Sharp’s 1904 Literary geography (review), referring everyone to De Certeau and subdividing #litgeogs into inter alia mapping a text, big data across a corpus, deep mapping and (broadly) field trips, plus just going for a walk.
 Shout-out too for Nottingham’s Centre for Regional Literature and Culture.
-See also the special issue of Humanities on Deep mapping edited by Les Roberts, a typology of geohumanities from the launch of the RHUL Centre for the Geohumanities, and Sheila Hones’ Literary geographies: narrative space in Let the great world spin.
+See also the special issue of Humanities on Deep mapping edited by Les Roberts, a typology of geohumanities from the launch of the RHUL Centre for the GeoHumanities, and Sheila Hones’ Literary geographies: narrative space in Let the great world spin.

 The first issue of Literary Geographies (blog cum bibliography) is out!
 Lots of litcrit, which I’m a bit sniffy about when it appears på dansk, plus a couple of useful articles exploring what we are actually talking about here.